Primeiro Comando da Capital: 2012 attacks

 By June 2012, another wave of attacks against the police began.
-In May 28, six PCC members were killed in a shootout with ROTA members.
+On May 28, six PCC members were killed in a shootout with ROTA members.
 However, investigations later showed that one suspect, 31-year old Anderson Minhano, was taken from the scene alive and placed in a ROTA cruiser, where it was discovered that he was wanted for the point-blank murder of a police officer two months earlier.
 The PCC member was then taken to Ayrton Senna highway where he was tortured and executed on the side of the road, an action witnessed by a civilian passerby.
 As a result, the PCC leadership ordered retaliation against military police officers, allowing members with debts to the organization to clear their slates by murdering police officers.

 Throughout the next few months, off-duty police were targeted while driving to and from work, grocery shopping or moonlighting, and buses were set on fire.
 Police retaliated, with the number of killings by police increasing dramatically, as well as reports of multiple homicides at drug sale points by police vigilante groups.

 By December, the wave of violence had subsided.
 By the end of 2012, 106 police officers had been killed throughout the year, with 775 civilians being killed as a result of police intervention, 84 of those by ROTA.